Quistar-LAB/TreeAnarchy/README.md

 #### Requires: Harmony 2.0.x ported over to Cities Skylines by [Bofomer](https://github.com/boformer) -- [Github](https://github.com/boformer/CitiesHarmony)

-TreeAnarchy is a reboot of the original Unlimited Trees Mod with focus on performance and basic support for mods such as Tree Snapping and Tree Anarchy.
+TreeAnarchy is a reboot of the original Unlimited Trees Mod with focus on performance and added functionality of tree random rotation and tree snapping.
 Both Tree Snapping/Tree Anarchy mods used detours to realize their functions.
 Thus it is one of the primary goals of this project to convert them to use Harmony in this mod.

 This mod is a complete rewrite, taking out bloats and streamlining the serialization process.
 The concept is the same, and I wouldn't have been able to write this code this fast without the original Unlimited Trees mod creators.
 Thanks to
 [Knighth](https://github.com/Knighth/TreeUnlimiter),